 Your body may steal calcium from your bones to feed the baby while breastfeeding.
 Your bones may become brittle and fragile if your body lacks calcium and vitamin D.

-The baby's bone development may be affected if these nutrients are not sufficiently provided to them through breast milk.
-Luckily, consuming Lion's mane mushroom products gives you enough vitamin D, increasing calcium levels and ensuring you and your baby have strong bones.
+The baby's bone development may be affected if breast milk does not provide enough Vitamin D and Calcium.
+Luckily, consuming Lion's Mane mushroom products gives you enough vitamin D, increasing calcium levels and ensuring you and your baby have strong bones.

 Lion's mane medicinal mushroom is abundant in vitamin B, including niacin (B3), pantothenic acid (B5), and riboflavin (B2).
 These vitamins support the healthy growth and development of the bones and teeth and boost the body's ability to produce energy.